xd2287/transformers/docs/source/en/model_doc/mega.md

 - The original implementation did not include token type embeddings; this implementation adds support for these, with the option controlled by MegaConfig.add_token_type_embeddings

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mega](https://huggingface.co/models?other=mega)

 ## MegaConfig

 [[autodoc]] MegaConfig